 We’re not sure the media can be accused of fake news here, either.
-According to the market research firm Juniper, the costs of cybercrime are expected to hit $2.1 trillion by 2019 – up fourfold from 2015.
+According to the market research firm Juniper, the costs of cybercrime are expected to hit $10.5 trillion by 2025.

 Despite our best efforts, cybercrime and cybercrime success are both on the up.